LCAV/audioROS/experiments/2020_11_10_buzzer/PROTOCOL.md

 ### Observations

-- Needed to redo experiment at 0 degrees with motors on because drone flew away
+- Needed to redo experiment at 0 degrees with motors on because drone flew away.
+Renamed the file afterwards.

 <!--
 Anything unusual that happened during the experiments, such as